openpolis/eu-state-aids/README.md

 and the authors will try to answer and merge proposed solutions into the code base.

 ## Project Status
 This project is funded by the European Commission and is currently (2021) under active developement.

-## Roadmap
-Data fetching for over 12 EU countries will be implemented in the course of 2021.
-Please have a look at the CHANGELOG.md to check  the proceedings.

 ## Contributing
 In order to contribute to this project:
+* verify that python 3.7+ is being used (or use [pyenv](https://github.com/pyenv/pyenv))
+* verify or install [poetry](https://python-poetry.org/), to handle packages and dependencies in a leaner way, with respect to pip and requirements
-* git clone
+* clone the project `git clone git@github.com:openpolis/eu-state-aids.git`
+* install the dependencies in the virtualenv, with `poetry install`, this will also install the dev dependencies
-* tests and coverage
+* develop wildly, running tests and coverage with `coverage run -m pytest`

-* python versions
+### Testing
+Tests are under the tests folder. [requests-mock](https://requests-mock.readthedocs.io/en/latest/index.html) is used to mock requests to remote data files, in order to avoid slow remote connections during tests.

 ## Authors
-Guglielmo Celata for Fondazione Openpolis
+Guglielmo Celata - guglielmo@openpolis.it

 ## Licensing
-This package is licensed through an MIT License, see details in the LICENSE.txt file.
+This package is released under an MIT License, see details in the LICENSE.txt file.